hanshoglund/cabal/Cabal/doc/installing-packages.rst

 Using secure repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+    Note: For ``hackage.haskell.org``, Cabal always runs in secure mode with a standard root keys, so it is not necessary to specify ``secure`` or ``root-keys``.
+If no repositories are listed, Cabal will default to ``hackage.haskell.org``.

-For repositories that support the TUF security infrastructure (this includes Hackage), you can enable secure access to the repository by
+For repositories that support the TUF security infrastructure you can enable secure access to the repository by
 specifying:

 ::